ViniZap4/React-ts-firebase-auth/Readme.md

 # Authentication with firebase

-A Reactjs project created with [vite](https://vitejs.dev/), in tyescript.
+A Reactjs project made with [vite](https://vitejs.dev/), in tyescript.